mvie-git/ISA-linked-reads/scripts/CHIMERIC-first/README.md

 ```

 ## Integration site detection tools
 > Tools have been developed to identify exact positions of human and virus breakpoints of integration events.
 Then it can annotate the integration events with the corresponding affected human genes.
-Here we adapted these scripts to takes as input a mouse and vector genome.
+In our case, the goal is to study the integration events after injection of a vector in a mouse to treat a disease.
+No amplification and/or hybridization of ITRs/viral sequences yielding short reads have been applied.

 After benchmarking existing tools, here is the list of selected tools:
 - ![Virus-clip](https://github.com/mvie-git/ISA-linked-reads/tree/main/scripts/CHIMERIC-first/integration_site_detection_tools/virus_clip)